mlabs-haskell/ply/README.md

 # Goals

 - Efficiency: Applying constants with `Ply` should be equally efficient as using `pconstant`/`pconstantData` in the Plutarch function body directly.

+  _However_, some protocols require **deterministic parameterization** - optimizations are not acceptable.
+In this case, Ply also provides the same ergonomics of application, with a different application function - which does not perform _any optimizations_.
 - Ergonomics: Users shouldn't need to deal with UPLC intricacies.
+Users shouldn't have to care about micro-managing Plutus script versions (V1 and V2).
 - Invariant validation: Before given Haskell constant is applied to the script, all its invariants are validated and any relevant normalization is performed. e.g `PValue` is sorted and normalized (zero elements removed) before being passed into the script.

-  You can bestow custom invariants for your custom types using `PlyArg`.
+  You can bestow _custom invariants_ for your **custom types** using `PlyArg`.
 - First class Plutarch support: Preference given to and ease of use with Plutarch written scripts.
 - Minimal dependencies: Not dependent on the entire `plutus-apps` stack, not dependent on problematic/conflicting dependencies that may prevent compilation in certain repositories.